openhab/openhab-addons/bundles/org.openhab.binding.growatt/README.md

 ## Discovery

-There is no automatic discovery of the bridge or inverter things.
+There is no automatic discovery of the bridge.
+However if bridge exists and it receives inverter data, then a matching inverter thing is created in the Inbox.

 ## Grott Application